 The 23 Most Inspiring People Alive (for me)

 We’ve been getting thousands of people to attend our webinars recently.
-And one of the main questions Nirel and I are always getting asked is how we have so much energy?
+And one of the main questions Nirel and I are always getting asked is how do we have so much energy?
 The truth is that your energy comes from what you focus on.
 If you focus on what you’re worried about – your energy will be worry-based.
 If your focus is on gratitude and opportunity – your energy will be…pretty awesome.
 And if it’s one thing I learned from these 23 inspiring people is how masterful they are in the science of FOCUS.

 1. Peter Diamandis